TheEconomist/big-mac-data/README.md

-# The Big Mac Index
+# The Big Mac index

 This repository contains the data behind _The Economist’s_ Big Mac index, and code that shows how we calculate it.
 To download the data, go to the [latest release][latest release], where you can download the index data in a CSV or Excel, or the code behind it.

 ## Source data

 Our source data come from several places.
-We get Big Mac prices from McDonalds directly and from reporting around the world.
+We get Big Mac prices from McDonald's directly and from reporting around the world.
 Exchange rates come from Reuters.
 GDP and population data used to calculate the Euro area averages comes from Eurostat; per-capita GDP data come from the IMF World Economic Outlook reports.

 ## Output data

 The script provides data in three files:

 - `big-mac-raw-index.csv` contains values for the “raw” index
 - `big-mac-adjusted-index.csv` contains values for the “adjusted” index
 - `big-mac-full-index.csv` contains both